Peer Support Training

 The program highlights the vital role peer support plays within and beyond behavioral health systems, preparing graduates to make a meaningful impact in diverse communities across Montana.

-Tuition for this training ($850) is covered by the MSU Office of Rural Health and the Area Health Education Center (MORH & AHEC) thanks to DPHHS funding.
-If you can't attend, please let us know before November 26th so we can open the slot to another student.
+Tuition is covered by the MSU Office of Rural Health and the Area Health Education Center (MORH & AHEC) thanks to HRSA funding.

 Travel Reimbursement is available through grant funding through MORH & AHEC for those who need it (i.e., Mileage and/or hotel).